Adam-Alive/sculpture-drf-api/README.md

 The purpose of this project is to create a photo-sharing website for images of outdoor sculpture across the Greater London area.

-Once registered, users will be able to post images, like and comment upon posts, follow other users and sign-up for online events.
+Once registered, users will be able to post images, like and comment upon posts, follow other users and sign-up for online talks.

 The site administrator will be able to monitor and modify all aspects of the site including the deletion of posts, comments and users if necessary.